 What STIs may look like pearly penile papules?

-A few conditions can cause skin blemishes that could be mistaken for PPP.
-If any of these conditions more closely match your condition than the description of PPP above, you may want to consider STI testing.
+A few conditions can cause skin lesions that could be mistaken for PPP.
+It is common even for doctors to sometimes confuse PPP with STIs, but getting a medical opinion is worthwhile if there is doubt and you may want to consider STI testing.

 HPV

 The Human Papillomavirus (HPV) is the most common STI in the world.
-The immune system clears most HPV infections, but some can linger and cause skin blemishes called Genital Warts.
+The immune system clears most HPV infections, but some can linger and cause skin lesions called Genital Warts.

 Genital Warts are flesh-coloured protuberances that can appear anywhere in the genital area.
 They are often wrinkly nodules shaped like the head of a cauliflower.